arthurctsai/hp/README.md

-# Hyperbolic Power transformation
+# Hyperbolic Power transformation demonstration

 This is a supplementary materials of the paper:

 Arthur C. Tsai*, Michelle Liou*, Maria Simak, and Philip E. Cheng.
 On hyperbolic transformations to normality.
 Computational Statistics & Data Analysis, 115:250–266, 2017.

-The scripts demonstrate the efficacy of hyperbolic power transformation in the four essential types of transformations: concave, convex, concave- to-convex, and convex-to-concave functions.
+The Matlab scripts demonstrate the efficacy of hyperbolic power transformation in the four essential types of transformations: concave, convex, concave- to-convex, and convex-to-concave functions.
 Six families of probability distributions are used in the demonstration: lognormal, Gamma, beta, Laplacian, uniform, and bimodal.
 The closed-form solutions of both power and scale parameters by equi-percentile point estimation and maximum likelihood estimation are demonstrate